oliakaoil/inside-report/README.md

 $ python3 index.py start
 ```

 Note above the service has dependencies on a virtual environment, python v3 or better, and makes use of the excellent [python-daemon](https://pypi.org/project/python-daemon) module to manage the service.
 The service can detect new filings, filter out non-form-4 filings, parse the relevant HTML for a given filing, and then validate and store filings in a MongoDB database.
-I originally chose [pyquuery](https://pypi.org/project/pyquery/) for HTML parsing due to my familiarity with jQuery, but I believe a faster, more stable parser choice would have been [Beautiful Soup](https://pypi.org/project/beautifulsoup4).
+I originally chose [pyquery](https://pypi.org/project/pyquery/) for HTML parsing due to my familiarity with jQuery, but I believe a faster, more stable parser choice would have been [Beautiful Soup](https://pypi.org/project/beautifulsoup4).

 ## Website

-The website is built on the [Next.js 13 beta meta-framework](https://nextjs.org/docs) and is comprised of both a REST API and front end.
+The website is built on the [Next.js 13 meta-framework](https://nextjs.org/docs) and is comprised of both a REST API and front end.
 The application works well with [Vercel](https://vercel.com) for hosting.
 To install and run this application:

 ```
 $ cd ./ir-webapp
-$ npm install
+$ yarn install
-$ npm run dev
+$ yarn run dev
 ```

 The site allows users to browse recent filings, filter and search by various criteria, and save searches in local storage for later usage.